 Install GPG To CentOS, Fedora, RHEL

 yum based distributions we can install GPG with the following command.

 Create Private and Public Keys

 Now we will start with creating Private and Public Keys.
-As we know Public Cryptography provides two keys where private key is a secret key which should be protected accordingly.
-Public key is as its name suggest open to everyone we want to collaborate.
+As we know Public Cryptography provides two keys where the private key is a secret key which should be protected accordingly.
+The public key is as its name suggests open to everyone we want to collaborate with.
 So we need these keys. we can create them with the